bitsgofer/gowat/channel-in-test/README.md

 > Those methods, as well as the Parallel method,
 > **must be called only from the goroutine running the Test function**.

 While it's tempting to just say RTFM.
-I wouldn't have internalized it w/o hitting this issue, still.
+I wouldn't have internalized it w/o hitting this issue.

 `ノ┬─┬ノ ︵ ( \o°o)\`